Fellow-Consulting-AG/docapp-docs/docs/en/doc2/doc2-with-infor/infor.md

 ---
-title: "DOC² - Infor Use Cases"
+title: "DOC² - Infor Use Cases for Efficient Document Management"
-description: Here you will find different use cases how processes of your different document types look like and are going to be integrated to Infor.
+description: "Explore different use cases of how DOC² can help you manage your documents efficiently with Infor.
+From simple invoice processing to complex PO matching and ZUGFeRD conversion, we've got you covered."
-date: "2022-01-24"
+date: "2022-10-27"
 tags:
   - DOC²
   - PO Matching